CrossTheRoadElec/Phoenix6-Documentation/source/docs/yearly-changes/yearly-changelog.rst

       val -> cameraPoseEst.timestamp = val.value
    );

-We highly recommend reading over the `improved hoot replay </docs/api-reference/api-usage/hoot-replay>` documentation for understanding how to integrate hoot replay into your robot program.
+We highly recommend reading over the :doc:`improved hoot replay </docs/api-reference/api-usage/hoot-replay>` documentation for understanding how to integrate hoot replay into your robot program.

 Additional Language Support for C#
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^